openstack/openstack-ansible/doc/source/install-guide/overview-hostnetworking.rst

 creating a bridge, the network interfaces are virtually "plugged in" to it.

-OSAD uses bridges to connect physical and logical network interfaces on the host to virtual network interfaces within containers.
+OSA uses bridges to connect physical and logical network interfaces on the host to virtual network interfaces within containers.

 *Namespaces* provide logically separate layer 3 environments (similar to